nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering Planned Modules

-Filters the planned modules of contacts to return a list of persons with any of the planned modules specified.
+Filters the planned modules of contacts to return a list of persons with any of the planned modules specified, so you can arrange to take lessons together during module bidding.

 Format: `filterplanmod PLANNED_MODULE [PLANNED_MODULE]…`